mncrowe/QGDipoles.jl/docs/src/index.md

 where ``\textbf{A}`` and ``\textbf{B}_n`` are matrices, ``\textbf{a}`` is a vector containing the coefficients in the polynomial expansion, ``\textbf{c}_j`` are vectors and the ``K_n`` are defined in ``F_i`` above and appear as unknown eigenvalues in the linear problem.
 In order to solve the system, ``N`` additional conditions are required.
 These are ``\textbf{d}_n \cdot textbf{a} = 0`` for ``n \in [1, \dots, N]`` where the ``\textbf{d}_n`` are vectors.
 These conditions correspond to the requirement that the streamfunction and vorticity are continuous in each layer.
 In principal, we have an infinite number of coefficients in ``\textbf{a}``.
 However, since we know that these coefficients must decay with increasing index (since ``\psi`` is continuous), we can truncate the expansion after ``M`` terms.
 The resulting linear system is of size ``MN \times MN``.

 Solving this system determines the expansion coefficients and eigenvalues and hence allows ``\psi`` and ``q`` to be evaluated on any given spatial grid.
-In the one-layer case the problem reduces to known analytical solutions, such as the Lamb-Chaplygin dipole [4] and the Larichev-Reznik dipole [5].
+In the one-layer case the problem reduces to known analytical solutions, such as the Lamb-Chaplygin dipole[^4] and the Larichev-Reznik dipole[^5].

 ### Surface Quasi-Geostrophic (SQG) Solutions